“Gilded Gotham Tour”

-Carl Raymond is a licensed New York City tour guide, writer, lecturer, museum educator and food historian.
+Carl Raymond is the host of the podcast, The Gilded Gentleman, produced by The Bowery Boys.
+He is also a licensed New York City tour guide, writer, lecturer, museum educator and food historian.
 Passionate about New York City history, he has worked at the Merchant’s House Museum and King Manor Museum in education and marketing.
 He speaks regularly on food and New York City history for organizations such as the Royal Oak Foundation, the Metropolitan Opera Guild, the National Arts Club and the English Speaking Union.
-He was a contributing writer on SAVORING GOTHAM: A Food Lover’s Companion to New York City (Oxford University Press) and is at work on his own book, a culinary history of the Gilded Age. www.carltalksandtours.com
+He was a contributing writer on SAVORING GOTHAM: A Food Lover’s Companion to New York City (Oxford University Press) and is at work on his own book, a culinary history of the Gilded Age. www.thegildedgentleman.com